 - stomach ache, wind or loss of appetite – try not to eat foods that cause wind (like peas, lentils, beans and onions).
 Eat smaller meals, eat and drink slowly, and exercise regularly.

 - a mild rash and dry or irritated, itchy or inflamed skin - an emollient cream or ointment can be used to moisturise, soothe and hydrate the affected area.
-If it doesn't get better within a week or you're worried, speak to a pharmacist or doctor.
+If it does not get better within a week or you're worried, speak to a pharmacist or doctor.

 - skin being more sensitive to sunlight – stay out of bright sun and use a high factor sun cream (SPF 15 or above), even on cloudy days.
 Do not use a sunlamp or sunbeds.

 8. Pregnancy and breastfeeding

 Your doctor will only prescribe diclofenac for you while you're pregnant or breastfeeding if the benefits of taking the medicine outweigh the risks.

 There may be other treatments that are safer for you.
 Paracetamol is the best painkiller to take during pregnancy.